codatio/codat-docs/docs/bank-feeds-api/sage-bank-feeds/sage-bank-feeds-authenticate-users-web-app.md

 8. Your web app authenticates the user against the Codat company and data connection to which they are linked.

 :::caution Iframe
-Sage will surface your pages within an iframe embedded within the Sage product, therefore you must ensure that your UI can be used within this format.
+Sage will display your pages within an iframe embedded in the Sage product.
+Ensure that your UI can be used within this format.
 :::

 You must include the "Content-Security-Policy" header with a value of `frame-ancestors 'self' https://*.sagebankdrive.com https://*.sage.com https://*.intacct.com https://*.sageone.com` to ensure it functions within the iframe.